alec-deason/quickhull/README.md

 ## Cargo features
 Support for [genmesh](https://github.com/gfx-rs/genmesh) is included behind the `genmesh` feature.
+Support for parallelism is included behind the `rayon` feature.

 ## Stability
 This package is still in initial development and testing and may change without warning (and is probably pretty buggy).